sanyaade-fintechnology/InApp-SDK-Android/README.md

 # payleven InApp SDK

-This project provides an Android SDK that allows creating user tokens and payment instruments, retrieving and sorting payment instruments, based on the user token.
-Learn more about the InApp API on the [payleven website](https://payleven.com/).
+This project provides an SDK for Android.
+It allows use case categorisation, prioritisation and tokenization of payment instruments, which are retrieved using the user token created.
+Learn more about the InApp API on the [payleven developer website](https://developer.payleven.com/docs/In-App/index.html#/overview).

 ### Prerequisites
-1. Register with [payleven](http://payleven.com) in order to get personal merchant credentials.
-2. In order to receive an API key, please contact us by sending an email to developer@payleven.com
+In order to receive an API key, please contact us by sending an email to integration@payleven.com

 ### Installation
 ##### Repository